dkpro/dkpro-jwktl/README.md

 Project Background
 ------------------

-Prior to being available as open source software, JWKTL has been a research project at the Ubiquitous Knowledge Processing (UKP) Lab of the Technische Universität Darmstadt, Germany.
-The following people have mainly contributed to this project (in alphabetical order):
+Prior to being available as open source software, JWKTL was a research project at the Ubiquitous Knowledge Processing (UKP) Lab of Technische Universität Darmstadt, Germany.
+The following people are main contributors to this project (in alphabetical order):

 * Jan Berkel